GerritGeeraerts/aws-kb-demo/REPORT.md

         - Data sources hold configuration to access data, so when you create a web crawler for example nothing is crawled yet.
     - ### Opensearch Vector Store
         - This is the vector store which is derived from elastic search.
-        - In the dashboard you can execute DSL (Elastic search) querys
+        - In the dashboard you can execute DSL (Elastic search) query's
     - ### Knowledge base Layer
         - Is responsible for getting the data from the Data Sources to the vector store.
 This happens when you Sync.
 In the case of a web crawler it will start when you hit sync.
 - ## Applied Example: Out of the Box